-The target population of this study included all Iranian house wives.
-From the population, about 60 Iranian house wives from different cities of Iran were selected through available sampling (Ary et al., 2019).
-To add to the validity of the findings, the participants were screened through the following factors: Having no academic degree in the field of English language, and having no experience of virtual English teaching.
+The target population of this study included all Iranian housewives.
+From the population, about 60 Iranian housewives from different cities of Iran were selected through available sampling (Ary et al., 2019).
+To add to the validity of the findings, the participants were screened through the following factors: Having no academic degree in the English language major, and having no experience of virtual English teaching.
 The participants varied in terms of age.
 Moreover, all of them were from the middle social class.
 The native language of them was Persian.
 The participants were randomly divided into two groups namely, the experimental and control groups (to neutralize cohort effect, as recommended by Ary et al., 2019).
 To observe ethical issues, the consent of the participants was taken for participation in the study.
 Moreover, they were ensured about anonymity and confidentiality of their personal information.

-4. Instruments
+Instruments